A-Social-Ninjas-Network/brighterplanet.github.com/projects.md

 ## Other Brighter Planet software ##

-In addition to our carbon middleware web services, Brighter Planet has also released several general-purpose software modules:

 *  ###[characterizable](http://github.com/seamusabshere/characterizable)###
    A DSL for establishing a curation strategy to reduce ActiveRecord attributes to a set of meaningful characteristics.